 The school itself is beautiful.
-Our child was in a classroom that consisted of at least 26 other children, which our child was too much for them to feel like they had the attention they looked for.
-Sure, the school tries to emphasize independence and life long lessons to be learned, the way things were handled when our child became unhappy with the school was not professional whatsoever.
+Our child was in a classroom that consisted of at least 26 other children, which our child felt was too much for them to feel like they had the attention they looked for.
+The school tries to emphasize independence and life long lessons to be learned, great.
+The way things were handled when our child became unhappy with the school was not professional whatsoever.
 When it came time to addressing the situation about our child's unhappiness, it all came back to our "cultural beliefs" for why our child wasn't happy at the school.
-What does cultural beliefs have anything to do with a child's unhappiness?
+What do cultural beliefs have anything to do with a child's unhappiness?
 Instead of listening to our concerns, they were overridden by the superior knowledge of the ED.
 We didn't feel too involved with the school either when they wouldn't allow us to walk our child to class or pick them up from it.
 We have since transferred our child to a different school and they are performing much more positively.
 To each their own, this particular Montessori wasn't for us.
 Great teacher our child had, just not a great ED to handle the situation at all.
 Made us felt that they cared more about revenue than the actual well being of our child.

 Our child attended the primary program from age 3-5.
 Our only reason for leaving was moving out of state.
 We miss the school dearly!
 The support staff and teachers are kind, considerate, well experienced, and flexible.
 The grounds are absolutely beautiful, and we felt at peace leaving our child.
 Best of all, in 2 years, our daughter was excited every day to attend school, never complained once, and learned a ton.
 After moving we couldn't find another Montessori school of this class, and it has pained me deeply.
 I witness the difference between public school philosophy and the MICH culture.
 At public Kindergarten, our daughter is now far ahead academically.
 The teacher is very nice, but doesn't have the flexibility to push her because she teaches all kids at once.
 The kids are told what to learn, rather than allowed to search and follow curiosity and instict as at MICH.
 We were blessed to have had MICH and recommend it unreservedly.
 As for the review about lack of diversity & cultural acceptance, our daughter is half Asian.
 True, MICH is not highly diverse despite its name, but we were accepted openly and even repeately invited to share our culture at holidays.
 We loved it